Armadale F.C. (1880): Decline

 The 1890–91 Scottish Cup was the last in which every entrant started in the first round proper; the club was drawn away - yet again - to Leith Athletic, and lost 3–2, amid controversy; Armadale had a goal disallowed for unknown reasons, and Leith's winner came from a shot across the goal which the crowd claimed had gone in (apparently a regular tactic at Bank Park).
 After some deliberation, Leith claimed the goal, which the referee awarded, resulting in Armadale coming close to walking off the pitch.
 Referee M'Culloch was considered "not fit to referee a game" and that "the sooner he is struck off the efficient list the better".
-Armadale duly protested, but, in another instance of protecting the bigger clubs, the Scottish FA ruled the protest out of time, as not being received by the 6pm Thursday protest deadline, even though the postmark confirmed a Tuesday posting.
+Armadale duly protested, but, in another instance of protecting the bigger clubs, the Scottish FA ruled the protest out of time, as not being received by the 6 p.m.
+Thursday protest deadline, even though the postmark confirmed a Tuesday posting.

 The introduction of qualifying rounds for the Cup 1891–92, and the arrival of league football, was devastating for the clubs in the smaller Linlithgowshire towns.
 Armadale did not play in the Scottish Cup proper again and the Linlithgowshire Cup reduced to 6 entrants for 1890–91, one of whom did not turn up for its first tie.
 In the final, Armadale beat Bo'ness 2–0 at Boghead, with a goal from Baillie in the first half and Chalmers in the second; Bo'ness' protest that right-winger Lowe had not been registered before the deadline was swiftly dismissed.
 Armadale did play in the Eastern Alliance in its one season in 1891–92, but struggled, being bottom-but-one in the unfinished competition after 3 wins in 12 matches.

 The club's decline was swift and in part down to administrative incompetence, as the long-serving secretary Archer had left in 1893.
 The club appears not to have renewed its Scottish FA subscription for the 1893–94 season, being struck off the roll, but instantly replaced by a Phoenix club, which disclaimed the debts of the previous.

 This "new" Armadale was disqualified from the Linlithgowshire Cup in 1893–94 because the new secretary repeated the error of an earlier generation, and forgot the elemental task of sending a list of players, this time though after a successful tie.
 Armadale was also invited to join the new East of Scotland League in January 1894, but did not respond to the invitation, which had gone to the Honorary Secretary rather than the Match Secretary; the Hon.
 Sec. did not pass the invitation on.
 The club was considered defunct before the 1894–95 season - indeed the Linlithgow Association started the following season with but 2 members, the blame put on professionalism killing the county game - and the only references afterwards to Armadale appear to relate to the Armadale Volunteers F.C.